NOAA-CO-OPS/wlai-uf-hackathon-2023/README.md

     python create_runs.py \
       --stations_file  stations.csv   \  # CSV where each line defines station info
-      --columns        regions        \  # Column name from CSV for grouping stations --output_dir     out/           \  # Where to store model run outputs --trials         5              \  # Number of repetitions of each parameter combo --model-params   -r,0.1,0.5?-b,256,512?--checkpoint  \  # Model parameters to loop over
+      --columns        region         \  # Column name from CSV for grouping stations --output_dir     out/           \  # Where to store model run outputs --trials         5              \  # Number of repetitions of each parameter combo --model-params   -r,0.1,0.5?-b,256,512?--checkpoint  \  # Model parameters to loop over